SOFTINUX/Base_Doc/source/installation.rst

 Restore npm packages
 ====================

-After, go to Barebone folder and run ``npm ci --save-dev`` command so that dependencies packages are installed and settings updated.
+After cloning *Base* repository, go to Barebone folder and run ``npm ci --save-dev`` command so that dependencies packages are installed and settings updated.

 .. note::

    You must have |nodejs_link| to restore web dependencies.

-Restore nuget packages
+Restore nuGet packages
 ======================

-Restore the nuGet packages is now an implicit command executed at application build.
+Restoring the nuGet packages is now an implicit command executed at application build so you don't need to do it manually.

 Update database with migration
 ==============================

 | Go to WebApplication folder and run ``dotnet ef database update``.
 | This will create the database.
-| See *appsettings.json* for database path.
+| See *appsettings.json* ("ConnectionStrings:Default" section) for database path.
-| The Entity Framework database context is defined in web application's *Startup.cs*.
+| The Entity Framework database context is defined in web application's *Startup.cs* (line with ``services_.AddDbContext<...``).
 | We use Sqlite but you can change this easily.

 Build the application